pantheon-systems/documentation/source/_docs/guides/sendgrid.md

 ### Download the WordPress SendGrid Plugin {.info}

-The official [SendGrid Plugin](https://wordpress.org/plugins/sendgrid-email-delivery-simplified/) replaces the wp_mail function with API integration, making it a breeze to configure and get started.
+The official [SendGrid Plugin](https://wordpress.org/plugins/sendgrid-email-delivery-simplified/){.external} replaces the `wp_mail` function with API integration, making it easy to configure and get started.

 Install and activate the latest release through the WordPress dashboard or place it in the `code/wp-content/plugins` directory and activate via the dashboard.

 ### Add Your SendGrid Account Details {.info}
 1. After you have installed and activated the plugin, go to your site's Dashboard and select **Settings**, then click the SendGrid menu item.
 2. Although you can select the SendGrid Web API or SMTP to send mail, we strongly recommend configuring the plugin to send mail through SendGrid's API.
 SMTP requests are associated with dynamic outgoing IP addresses on Pantheon, which can have a negative impact on deliverability.
-3. Enter your site's SendGrid account credentials and select the desired the protocol for sending mail.
+3. Enter your site's SendGrid account credentials and select the desired protocol for sending mail.
 4. Enter the sending email address and provide a reply email address if you prefer replies to go to another address (optional).
 5. SendGrid supports categories so you can track email analytics and organize message types.
 Include any categories you would like to use, separated by commas.